MIAMI TOWNSHIP TRUSTEES

 CALL TO ORDER

-The meeting was called to order at 5:00 pm.
-By Chairperson Mucher.
-Trustees Crockett and Hollister were also present.
-Fire Chief Altman, Road Department employee Gochenouer, Zoning Inspector Zopf and Fiscal Officer Silliman were also present.
+The meeting was called to order at 5:03 p.m. by Chairperson Mucher.
+Trustee Hollister was present.
+Fire Chief Altman, Road Department employee Gochenouer, Zoning Inspector Zopf and Fiscal Officer Silliman were in attendance.

 ADOPTION OF THE MINUTES